adamtache/bitcoin-rabbit-hole/collections/_multimedia/tales-from-the-crypt.md

 date: 1111-11-11
 categories: ['Podcasts']
 author: ['Marty Bent']
-excerpt: In this special edition of Tales from the Crypt, Marty sits down with Matt Corallo to discuss CVE-2018-17144, the bug found in Bitcoin last week, and his efforts with the Betterhash mining pool protocol.
-This is a quick 15-minute conversation that touches on a lot.
+excerpt: Tales from the Crypt is a podcast hosted by Marty Bent about Bitcoin.
+Join Marty, Editor in Chief of "the best newsletter in crypto", as he sits down to discuss Bitcoin with interesting people.
 external_url: https://itunes.apple.com/us/podcast/tales-from-the-crypt/id1292381204?mt=2
 ---